 The process by which planetary systems form remains shrouded in mystery, partially due to the poorly constrained conditions within the disks of gas and dust from which they emerge.
-In my recent work I developed a model for the turbulent structure of the inner regions of protoplanetary disks by coupling the disk to the host star's magnetized outflow.
+As a PhD studetn and post-doc I developed a model for the turbulent structure of the inner regions of protoplanetary disks by coupling the disk to the host star's magnetized outflow.
 This leads to a novel evolution and density structure which helps retain massive planets which would otherwise spiral in towards the host star.
-I'm currently supervising Grace Wang who is working on a code to simulate the fragmentation of particles as they are accreted by protoplanets.

 My earlier work focused on magnetically accelerated outflows launched by newly formed neutron stars or black holes within collapsing massive stars.
 This is thought to be the mechanism that powers gamma ray bursts, the most powerful explosions in the universe.
 I studied the interaction of the highly magnetized plasma and an intense radiation source and found a possible explanation for mysterious features that appear in the observed spectra of some bursts.